opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 We choose "split rows" and a "Terms" aggregation for field `resource.attributes.k8s@namespace@name`.
 We order our table by the number of pods.
 We could also choose the number of containers or any other metrics we defined above.
-There is also an option for a complete separate metric.
+There is also an option for a completely separate metric.

 We can also select the number of entries, we want to retrieve maximally.
 The "Options" tab allows us to paginate this result by specifying the number of rows per page.